What is Recursion in Data Structure?

 • Avoids explicit stack or iterative code for certain problems.

-Disadvantages of Recursion
+Disadvantages of Recursion in Data Structure

-• Stack Memory Usage: Each recursive call adds a frame to the call stack, which can lead to stack overflow for deep recursions..
+• Stack Memory Usage: Each recursive call adds a frame to the call stack, which can lead to a stack overflow for deep recursions..

 • Performance overhead because of repeated function calls.